 Giving choices and opening spaces to talk about differences of opinion can be the best way to approach creating a shared language for any piece of work.

-In 2023, we will start a new speaker programme covering a range of issues including LGBTQIA+, Black history and survivor research, disability rights.
-We are working with a new partner – Do it Now Now – to develop new equality, diversity and inclusion strategies and practices, building on our collaboration with New Ways.
+We started a new speaker programme in 2023 covering a range of issues including LGBTQIA+, Black history and survivor research, disability rights.
+We worked with a new partner – Do it Now Now – to develop new equality, diversity and inclusion strategies and practices, building on our collaboration with New Ways.
 Moving forwards we are looking for a new training provider and we are setting up a JEDI (Justice, Equity, Diversity and Inclusion) staff forum.

 We must continually hold ourselves to account and intensify our work towards becoming an anti-racist and anti-oppression organisation.
 We will interrogate the way we operate as a mental health organisation.
 We will look inwards, thinking about how we employ and care for our staff and those connected with us.
 We will also use our voice to influence how research is conducted across the mental health sector.

 Within individual projects we will hold a mirror up to our work, and will adopt equality impact assessments.
 Part of our accountability is through the McPin board.
 It is also through staff feedback and our work with wider networks.
 We listen and learn from others in the charity sector and activists who are leading change.

 We are always excited to hear from others who want to collaborate on mental health research.
 From delivering peer research to helping you with public involvement strategies and providing training, get in touch to chat.